Effective as of January 1, 2021

 San Francisco, CA 94131

-Audioshake is a trademark owned by Audioshake, Inc.
+Audioshake® is a registered trademark owned by Audioshake, Inc.